Amazon Prime Day 2018: The best deals still available (Tuesday update)

 Roku- and Amazon-powered smart TVs starting at $130

 Looking for a smart TV for the bedroom?
 These TVs, which have Roku or Amazon Fire smarts built-in, are just the ticket.
-The 32-inch TCL 32S305 Roku TV is just $130.Buy the TCL 32S305 32-inch Roku TV for $130
+The 32-inch TCL 32S305 Roku TV is just $130.See the TCL 32S305 32-inch Roku TV at Amazon

-The 50-inch Toshiba Amazon Fire TV Edition TV is $290.
-(The Toshiba offers nearly identical features to the Element Fire TV we reviewed earlier.)Buy the Toshiba 50-inch Amazon Fire TV Edition TV for $290
+The 43-inch Toshiba Amazon Fire TV Edition TV is $250, which is $50 below its usual price.
+The 50-incher for $290 appears to have gone out of stock.
+(The Toshiba offers nearly identical features to the Element Fire TV we reviewed earlier.)See the Toshiba 43-inch Fire TV Edition at Amazon

 More deals: Best Prime Day TV and streaming video deals